songmink/edu_uh_cas/README.md

 This is a django authentication backend for University of Hawaii CAS authentication.
 All settings are same as the [django-cas-ng](https://github.com/mingchen/django-cas-ng).

 ### Installation
 Install the [django-cas-ng](https://github.com/mingchen/django-cas-ng) and set its settings.
-Copy this backend as an app on your django project.
+Copy this backend as an app on your django project or under your app.
 Config your own attributes on the 'configure_user()'.
 Change your settings,
 ```python
 AUTHENTICATION_BACKENDS = [